wxs/cherylhsu.ca/content/post/2020-11-13-under-pressure.md

 In the track "pressure" (9), there is an intro describing the quality of rap music:

 > “when you talk about rap music, what you’re hearing is pressure.
-You know how you make a diamond, carbon (no pun intended but it is black).
-Carbon.
+You know how you make a diamond?
+Carbon (no pun intended but it *is* black).
 Time.
 Pressure.
 That’s how this music happens.”

 I *needed* to hear this.